 Ridge vent, tall vent, turbo vent, pot vent; with so many vent choices out there, it’s hard to know which ones to choose.
 At Canplas®, we recommend selecting only one type of vent for your rooftop.

 So how do you know if you’re selecting the right type of vent?
 It’s important to ensure that you’re not short circuiting your ventilation system.
-This means first calculating the amount of ventilation you will need, which we talk about here.
+This means first calculating the amount of ventilation you will need.

-Without proper ventilation, a roof top will start to build up moisture or damage from the sun—curled up roof shingles, ice damming and mold.
+Without proper ventilation, a rooftop will start to build up moisture or damage from the sun, resulting in curled-up roof shingles, ice damming, and mold.

 Burtch noted that if your vents are all the same, and you have the right number of vents, you will draw from the soffits instead of from each other.

 It’s important to take into account a combination of roof pitch, attic size, and climate when selecting your roof vents.
 We go into more detail on how to select the correct roof vent for your application here.